 Covers tourism development issues in global, community, metropolitan, urban and rural settings.
 Emphasis on policy and product development, regeneration, and enhancement of facilities and services to meet the needs of tourists.
 Impacts on physical, social and economic factors and interrelationship with models for tourism development are covered.

 Small Business Consultancy

-Prerequisites: BUSI 2214, 2215, 2231, and 3361 An introduction to small business consulting through research, projects and presentations.
+Prerequisites: 10.0 units of BUSI or THMT An introduction to small business consulting through research, projects and presentations.

 Current Issues in Food, Beverage and Catering Management